The Xometry app works best with JavaScript enabled!

 2. Thermoplastic Polyolefins (TPO): Typically used in applications where standard polypropylene is not sufficient in terms of toughness.

-4. Thermoplastic Polyurethanes (TPU): This material has excellent abrasion and tear resistance and good rebound resilience.
+4. Thermoplastic Polyurethanes (TPU): This material exhibits excellent abrasion and tear resistance, as well as good rebound resilience.

-7. Thermoplastic Polyether Block Amides (TPE-A): Has good high-temperature resistance and can be bonded to polyamide (nylon) thermoplastics.
+7. Thermoplastic Polyether Block Amides (TPE-A): Have good high-temperature resistance and can be bonded to polyamide (nylon) thermoplastics.

 For more information, see our article on Types of Thermoplastic Elastomers.